Items that you need to begin watching your TV with a Slingbox

-- Your router set up for UPnP (Universal Plug and Play ... check your router's user guide for more information).
-If your router is set up to use UPnP, Setup on Slingbox.com will take care of the configuration for you.
+- Your router must have UPnP (Universal Plug and Play ... check your router's user guide for more information) turned on.
+If your router is set up to use UPnP, Setup on Slingbox.com takes care of the configuration for you.

-- If UPnP is not an option, your router set up to use Port Forwarding (check with your router's user guide if you're not sure what that is, or view one of our helpful support videos, linked below)
+- If UPnP is not an option, your router must be set up to use Port Forwarding (check with your router's user guide if you're not sure what that is, or view one of our helpful support videos, linked below).

-- Your router also needs to offer DHCP capability.
+- The router also needs to offer DHCP capability.
 (Fortunately, almost all routers for consumer use do.)